rubik/rubik.github.io/content/post/KMeans.md

 title = "The KMeans problem"
 date = "2016-10-30"
-tags = ["python", "matplotlib", "machine-learning"] category = "notebooks" hasMath = true hasCode = true summary = "Mathematical explanation and Python implementation of the LLoyd's algorithm for the KMeans problem"
+tags = ["python", "matplotlib", "machine-learning"] hasMath = true hasCode = true summary = "Mathematical explanation and Python implementation of the LLoyd's algorithm for the KMeans problem"
 +++

-In this notebook, we will implement an algorithm for the K-Means problem and visualize it with a Matplotlib animation.
+In this post, we will implement an algorithm for the K-Means problem and visualize it with a Matplotlib animation.

 ## A mathematical introduction
 In the K-Means problem, a set of $n$ observations $X = \{x_1, \ldots,